jackieocham/she-codes/README.md

 # SheCodes
 SheCodes Basics Introduction to Coding

-3-week virtual course on basics of HTML, CSS and JavaScript
+- 3-week virtual course on basics of HTML, CSS and JavaScript Certificate completed